buraksezer/olric/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/buraksezer/olric.svg)](https://pkg.go.dev/github.com/buraksezer/olric) [![Coverage Status](https://coveralls.io/repos/github/buraksezer/olric/badge.svg?branch=master)](https://coveralls.io/github/buraksezer/olric?branch=master) [![Build Status](https://travis-ci.org/buraksezer/olric.svg?branch=master)](https://travis-ci.org/buraksezer/olric) [![Go Report Card](https://goreportcard.com/badge/github.com/buraksezer/olric)](https://goreportcard.com/report/github.com/buraksezer/olric) [![Discord](https://img.shields.io/discord/721708998021087273.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/ahK7Vjr8We) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Distributed cache and in-memory key/value data store.
-It can be used both as an embedded Go library and as a language-independent service.
+Olric is a distributed, in-memory data structure store.
+It's designed from the ground up to be distributed, and it can be used both as an embedded Go library and as a language-independent service.

 With Olric, you can instantly create a fast, scalable, shared pool of RAM across a cluster of computers.

+Olric is implemented in [Go](https://go.dev/) and uses the [Redis protocol](https://redis.io/topics/protocol).
+That means Olric has client implementations in all major programming languages.

+Olric is highly scalable and available.
+Distributed applications can use it for distributed caching, clustering and Publish-Subscribe messaging.

+It is designed to scale out to hundreds of members and thousands of clients.
+When you add new members, they automatically discover the cluster and linearly increase the memory capacity.
+Olric offers simple scalability, partitioning (sharding), and re-balancing out-of-the-box.
+It does not require any extra coordination processes.
+With Olric, when you start another process to add more capacity, data and backups are automatically and evenly balanced.

-See [Docker](#docker) to get started!
+See [Docker](#docker) and [Samples](#samples) sections to get started!

 Join our [Discord server!](https://discord.gg/ahK7Vjr8We)

-The current production version is [v0.4.3](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-)
+The current production version is [v0.4.4](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-)

 ### About versions